 “Making permanent 85 percent of something you only have temporarily is a good deal,” Norquist said.
 “Instead, what [the Bush administration] got was eight temporary years.”

-This article appears in the Feb.
-26, 2013, edition of National Journal Daily as Norquist: Bush Would Have Cut Fiscal-Cliff Deal.
+This article appears in the February 26, 2013, edition of NJ Daily as Norquist: Bush Would Have Cut Fiscal-Cliff Deal.